ircdocs/modern-irc/index.md

 As owners of a channel, chanops are **not** required to have reasons for their actions in the management of their channel.
 Most IRC operators do not concern themselves with 'channel politics', and try to not interfere with the management of specific channels.
 Most IRC networks consider the management of specific channels, and/or 'abusive' channel operators to be outside their domain.
 However, for specific details it is best to consult the network policy (usually presented on connection with the Message of the Day ([`MOTD`](#motd-command))).

 IRC servers may also define other levels of channel moderation.
-These can include 'halfop' (half operator), 'protected' (protected op), 'founder' (channel founder), and any other positions the server wishes to define.
+These can include 'halfop' (half operator), 'protected' (protected user/operator), 'founder' (channel founder), and any other positions the server wishes to define.
 These moderation levels have varying privileges and can execute, and not execute, various channel management commands based on what the server defines.

 The commands which may only be used by channel moderators include: